lauramcgov3/SysIntCA1/README.md

 No piping or redirection.
 Internal commands are: cd, help, exit, dt (date) and ud (user data).
-External commands are: pwd (pd), ifconfig (ifc).
+External commands are: pwd (pd), ifconfig (ifc). ifc can be used with the following tails: lo, eth1, wlan1.